null Thematic Group Meeting 'Attitudes towards DEI initiatives: Current trends and future directions'

 Our main goals are:

-1. To provide a platform for presenting recent research;
+1. To provide a platform for presenting recent research findings;

 2. To facilitate networking for individual researchers;